solher/zest/README.md

     go get github.com/solher/zest

-## Init/exit sequences
+## Launch/exit sequences

+The launch sequence is divided into three steps:
+- The register sequence is run, allowing the user to register dependencies into the injector.
+- The dependency injection is run.
+- The init sequence is run, allowing the user to properly initialize the freshly built app.

-Init and exit sequences are run following the order of the array, at each start/stop of the app, thanks to Cli and the [graceful shutdown](https://github.com/tylerb/graceful) module.
+Launch and exit sequences are run following the order of the array, at each start/stop of the app, thanks to Cli and the [graceful shutdown](https://github.com/tylerb/graceful) module.

 ```go
 type ZestFunc func(z *Zest) error